1983 Boston mayoral election: Raymond Flynn and Mel King's campaigns

 Both Flynn and King were considered to be on the liberal wing of the Democratic Party.
 Flynn and King had both shaped the narrative of debate among candidates during the hotly contested primary, successfully creating a "downtown versus the neighborhoods" narrative, with Flynn and King taking the side of being in support of the city's neighborhoods.
 A major item of debate was linkage, a fee that would be placed on downtown developers to raise funds for affordable housing.
 Flynn and King placed in the primary above candidates who were perceived as more representative of "downtown" interests.
 Coinciding with the primary, voters also strongly approved non-binding referendums in favor of a linkage policy and the creation of neighborhood councils.
 Both referendums had been supported by the group Massachusetts Fair Share.
 Flynn and King were the only two candidates in favor of imposing linkage fees.
 Both touted their support for greater neighborhood control and a greater focus on aiding the city's outer areas that had felt overlooked during the previous two decades' downtown building boom.
 Notably, in a city where racial strife had been so prominent throughout the 1970s, racial matters did not play a prominent role in the debate among candidates.

 During the primary, the city's progressive activists were largely sharply divided between Flynn and King's candidacies.
 The candidates both benefited from grassroots support.

 Two weeks before the preliminary election, a poll by The Boston Globe showed that King was in a dead heat with Finnegan and Flynn.
-King's campaign gained momentum through a voter registration drive and visits from Chicago Mayor Harold Washington and Atlanta Mayor Andrew Young, both recently elected African American mayors of mayor American cities.
+King's campaign gained momentum through a voter registration drive and visits from Chicago Mayor Harold Washington and Atlanta Mayor Andrew Young, both being recently-elected African American mayors of major American cities.
 The Washington Post wrote that as many as half of the 52,000 residents that were newly registered to vote ahead of the election had been minorities presumably registered by King's efforts.